What Is A Conventional Loan?

 - how to assume a conventional mortgage

-- can someone assume a conventional mortgage loan
+- can payments on a conventional mortgage be assumed?